mettle/sendportal-docs/v2/upgrade-guide.md

 > Please see the "Notable Changes" section at the bottom of this document for a list of changes that could impact your use of SendPortal after the upgrade.

-> If you do not wish to upgrade to v2, please see the "Sticking With v1" section at the bottom of this document.
+> If you do not wish to upgrade to v2, please see the "Remaining On v1" section at the bottom of this document.

 ## Requirements